briefmedia-digital/frontend-docs/style-guide/Redux.md

   * Always write action types in constant case e.g. `CONSTANT_CASE`
   * Be verbose with the action type name e.g. `TOGGLE_HEADER_PROFILE_MENU` instead of something like `TOGGLE_HEADER_MENU`
   * Export every action type
   * Action types can be in a seperate file, or with the action creators.
-This is based on file length and need.
+This is based on file length and need
+  * Action types are always strings, not Symbols.
+Strings are serializable and using Symbols makes recording and replaying state more difficult

+  * **Action creators can be exported one-at-a-time:**

   ```javascript
   export const TOGGLE_HEADER_PROFILE_MENU = 'TOGGLE_HEADER_PROFILE_MENU';